Dmumladz3/Epam-course-module1/modules/Databases/Homework.md

 d.
 Find user with marks by user surname (partial match)

-Add to separate document your investigation.
-(2 points)
+Add your investigations to separate document.
+(1 point)

 5. Add trigger that will update column updated_datetime to current date in case of updating any of student.
-(1 point)
+(0.3 point)

-6. Add validation on DB level that will check username on special characters (reject student name with next characters '@', '#', '$') (1 point)
+6. Add validation on DB level that will check username on special characters (reject student name with next characters '@', '#', '$') (0.3 point)

-7. Create snapshot that will contain next data: student name, student surname, subject name, mark (snapshot means that in case of changing some data in source table – your snapshot should not change) (1 point)
+7. Create snapshot that will contain next data: student name, student surname, subject name, mark (snapshot means that in case of changing some data in source table – your snapshot should not change) (0.3 point)

-8. Create function that will return average mark for input user (1 point)
+8. Create function that will return average mark for input user (0.3 point)

-9. Create function that will return avarage mark for input subject name (1 point)
+9. Create function that will return avarage mark for input subject name (0.3 point)

-10. Create function that will return student at "red zone" (red zone means at least 2 marks <=3) (1 point)
+10. Create function that will return student at "red zone" (red zone means at least 2 marks <=3) (0.3 point)

 11. Extra point (1 point).
 Show in tests (java application) transaction isolation phenomena.
 Describe what kind of phenomena is it and how did you achieve it.